 Neighboring Piccione Vineyards, Raffaldini Vineyards, is known as the “Chianti in the Carolinas,” and provides the total Italian experience.
 Sample award-winning wines at the Villa tasting room surrounded by the breathtaking scenery of the Blue Ridge Mountains.

 Sparkling: Auguri 2019

 “Auguri.”
 This toast to well wishes translates from Italian, as “to your health and happiness!”
 Eschewing the more common method of fermentation in the tank, Raffaldini winemakers chose to ferment each bottle one at a time.
 Though extremely laborious, this method produces the highest quality of wine and it is frequently compared to Franciacorta, on the higher end of Italian-style Champagnes.

 RayLen Vineyards & Winery

 Until 1998, RayLen Vineyards & Winery functioned as a dairy farm for nearly a century.
-Loyal customers return for the lush vista and RayLen’s award-winning wines from winemaker from winemaker, Steve Shepard.
+Loyal customers return for the lush vista and RayLen’s award-winning wines from winemaker, Steve Shepard.